Eyelid surgery (blepharoplasty)

 Before your surgery, you will be asked to provide any relevant information from your ophthalmologist or the record of your most recent eye exam.
 If you wear glasses or contact lenses, be sure to bring them to your procedure.

 Surgery usually takes one to three hours, depending on the extent of the surgery.
-In a typical procedure, Dr. Appel makes incisions following the natural lines of your eyelids; in the creases of your upper lids, and just below the lashes in the lower lids.
+In a typical procedure, our surgeons make incisions following the natural lines of your eyelids; in the creases of your upper lids, and just below the lashes in the lower lids.
 The incisions may extend into the crow's feet or laugh lines at the outer corners of your eyes.
 Sometimes, incisions can be made inside your lower eyelids, leaving no visible scars.

-Working through these incisions, Dr. Appel separates the skin from underlying fatty tissue and muscle, removes excess fat, and often trims sagging skin and muscle.
+Working through these incisions, our surgeons separate the skin from underlying fatty tissue and muscle, removes excess fat, and often trims sagging skin and muscle.
 The incisions are then closed with very fine sutures.

 What to expect after eyelid surgery